Anthony Fauci: Later career

 On June 26, 2023, Georgetown University announced that Fauci would join its faculty as a distinguished professor, teaching in both the School of Medicine and McCourt School of Public Policy, effective July 1.
 On February 7, 2025, the United States Department of Health and Human Services terminated a $168,000 contract for a Fauci museum exhibit at the National Institutes of Health.

+In June 2026, Director of National Intelligence Tulsi Gabbard released a collection of declassified documents concerning the origins of COVID-19.
+The accompanying Office of the Director of National Intelligence (ODNI) statement asserted that the released documents demonstrated that Anthony Fauci had manipulated intelligence assessments concerning COVID-19's origins and that his communications contradicted his 2024 congressional testimony.
+Subsequent analyses by CNN and Lawfare concluded that the declassified documents did not substantiate several of Gabbard's principal claims regarding Fauci's conduct.

+On July 29, 2026, Fauci testified before the Senate upon being subpoenaed about COVID-19, during which he repeatedly invoked his right to avoid self-incrimination under the Fifth Amendment to the United States Constitution.
+Eight days later on August 6, 2026, the Senate Homeland Security Committee, where Fauci testified the week prior, voted to hold him in contempt due to his invocation of the Fifth Amendment.

 Cultural impact

 Owing to his prominent role in the United States' response to numerous global pandemics, most notably HIV/AIDS and COVID-19, Fauci has become the subject of tributes and interpretations across various media, including television, literature, merchandising, and internet memes.
 Author Sally Quinn has credited Fauci as the inspiration for the love interest to the protagonist in her bestselling 1991 romance novel Happy Endings.
 Larry Kramer based the character Dr. Anthony Della Vida on Fauci in his play The Destiny of Me.
 Brad Pitt's performance as Fauci during the 2020 season of Saturday Night Live earned the actor an Emmy nomination, and praise from Fauci.

 In the spring of 2020 amidst the COVID-19 pandemic, bakeries across the United States began selling pastries, particularly donuts, with Fauci's face on them to pay tribute to his work in the public health sector.
 In September 2021, Fauci, a documentary film about Fauci's life and career, was released by Magnolia Pictures.
 The film was produced by National Geographic Documentary Films.
 In November 2021, Skyhorse released a book by anti-vaccine activist Robert F. Kennedy Jr. titled The Real Anthony Fauci: Bill Gates, Big Pharma, and the Global War on Democracy and Public Health.
 In response, Fauci described the author as "a very disturbed individual".